Tesla tumbles after tweet from Musk account saying stock too high

-(Reuters) - Shares of Tesla Inc (TSLA.O) tumbled 10% on Friday following a tweet from Chief Executive Elon Musk’s Twitter account that the electric car maker’s recently high-flying stock is overly expensive.
+May 1 (Reuters) - Shares of Tesla Inc tumbled 12% on Friday following a tweet from Chief Executive Elon Musk’s Twitter account that the electric car maker’s recently high-flying stock is overly expensive.

 The tweet was one of several unusual messages, including ones quoting parts of the U.S. national anthem and that he would sell almost all his physical possessions, raising questions about whether Musk’s account was compromised.